garenthoms/fx/_chapters/005-Trading Strategy/005-money-management.md

 ---
-title: Test Draft
+title: Money Management
-slug: test4-draft
+slug: money-management
-abstract: coming soon.
+abstract: If you master money management, you'll be consistently making money in the market.
 ---